tyranno-studios/blockchain-brawlers-whitepaper/README.md

 # The PvP Phase
 ## Beta Testing

-There is currently one announced PvP feature in active development at this time.
-This version of PvP feature utilizes a new card battler mechanic exclusive to Blockchain Brawlers.
+There are currently two announced PvP feature in active development at this time.
+The first version of PvP feature utilizes a new card battler mechanic exclusive to Blockchain Brawlers.
 It was designed and balanced by [Richard Garfield](https://en.wikipedia.org/wiki/Richard_Garfield), the creator of [Magic: The Gathering.](https://en.wikipedia.org/wiki/Magic:_The_Gathering)

-This feature is in varying states of progress and is intended to be live in a full release production environment on October 4th, 2022.
+This feature is in varying states of progress and the as noted above the WebGL version is available to be played right now.
+There is no wallet or cost to playing this test version.
+To access it directly you can go [here](https://play-best.babrawlers.com).
+The only requirement is you play on your desktop in a Chrome, Safari or Firefox browser.
+Others browsers may work, but are not officially supported.
+Mobile web is not currently supported.

 The intention of the current PvP feature is akin to traditional esports gaming and skill based component.
 This is not a "Pay to Win" game.
 The best players will be the ones with the best execution of a strategy relative to the decisions of their opponent.